jundalisay/spblist/content/en/research/descartes/meteors/discourse-08b.md

 It was like `MNP` here, whose two surfaces `MN` and `NP` are all flat.
 They are inclined one over the other at an angle of 30-40 degrees.

+{{< i s="/graphics/physics/prism.jpg" a="candle light" >}}

-If the rays of the sun `ABC` pass through `MN` at right angles, or nearly right angles, and thus do not suffer any noticeable refraction, they must suffer a fairly large one when leaving by `NP`.
+The rays of the sun `ABC` pass through `MN` at right angles, or nearly right angles.
+Thus, they do not suffer any noticeable refraction.

+But they must be largely refracted when leaving by `NP`.

-Covering one of these two surfaces with an opaque body, in which there was a fairly narrow opening like `DE`, I observed that the rays, passing through this opening and from there going to a white cloth or paper FGH, paint all the colors of the rainbow on it.
+I covered one of these two surfaces with an opaque body with a narrow opening like `DE`.
+I then put a white paper `FGH`

+The rays that passed through this opening to the paper paint all the colors of the rainbow on it.

+They always paint:
-They always paint the red towards `F`, and the blue or violet towards `H`.
+- the red towards `F`
+- the blue or violet towards `H`.

-From this I learned
+From this I learned:

-1. The curvature of the surfaces of water drops is not necessary to produce these colors.
+1. **The curvature of the surfaces of water drops is not necessary to produce these colors.**

-This is because those of this crystal are all flat.
+This is because the surfaces of this crystal are all flat.

-2. The size of the angle under which they appear are not necessary.
+2. **The size of the angle under which they appear are not necessary.**

 The angle can be changed here without them changing.
 It can be done so that the rays that go towards `F` bend sometimes more and sometimes less than those that go towards `H`.